getdnsapi/getdns/README.md

 * [libevent](http://libevent.org) version 2.0.21 stable
 * [libldns from NL](https://www.nlnetlabs.nl/projects/ldns/) version 1.6.16 (ldns may require openssl headers and libraries)
-* [libunbound from NL](http://www.nlnetlabs.nl/projects/unbound/) svn revision 2985, configure must be run with the --with-libevent option (recommended to also use --with-libunbound-only).
-The unbound.2985.patch included with getdns must be applied to the source tree prior to building libunbound.
+* [libunbound from NL](http://www.nlnetlabs.nl/projects/unbound/) svn revision 3012, configure must be run with the --with-libevent option (recommended to also use --with-libunbound-only).
 * Doxygen is used to generate documentation, while this is not technically necessary for the build it makes things a lot more pleasant.

 Assuming that the getdns sources are in a diretory named getdns in your home directory, to build libunbound (note that the svn checkout may take a while):